database-client/document/docker.md

 ![1657609075036](image/docker/1657609075036.png)

-For remote dockers, you should always connect via ssh tunnel to be safe.
+For remote dockers, you should always connect via ssh tunnel to ensure security.

 ![1657606532705](image/connection/1657606532705.png)